Goose Continues to Honk and Shake Head

 Duck Virus Enteritis

-Duck virus enteritis (DVE) is a contagious and often fatal disease that, despite the name, affects geese and swans, in addition to ducks .
+Duck Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. virus enteritis (DVE) is a contagious and often fatal disease that, despite the name, affects geese and swans, in addition to ducks Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. .
 DVE is caused by a herpes virus and is sometimes referred to as "Duck Plague."
 Unfortunately, most of the available information about DVE is focused on ducks – we were not able to find any veterinary sources that focused on DVE in geese specifically.
 Even sources that mentioned geese and swans still focused on ducks when discussing details of the disease.
 Because of this, we've included some duck-focused information in order to provide a fuller description of the disease and how it can affect susceptible birds.
-While ducks, geese, and swans of all ages can become infected, in ducks, mortality rates are typically higher in adults than in ducklings .
+While ducks, geese, and swans of all ages can become infected, in ducks, mortality rates are typically higher in adults than in ducklings Young ducks .
 DVE can be transmitted via direct contact with infected birds or from contact with a contaminated environment.
 Water can play a significant role in transmission, particularly if residents have access to bodies of water that wild waterfowl also have access to.
 Clinical signs of disease develop 3-7 days after exposure to the virus and vary depending on many factors, including the age of the individual and the strain of the virus.
 Though sources we found suggest that clinical signs vary depending on the species affected, when discussing clinical signs of disease, they only discussed ducks.
-In mature ducks, clinical signs include sensitivity to light (manifested as half-closed eyes), inappetence, extreme thirst, ruffled feathers, droopiness with outstretched wings, sluggishness, ataxia , inability to stand, nasal discharge, watery or bloody diarrhea, and a dirty vent area.
+In mature ducks, clinical signs include sensitivity to light (manifested as half-closed eyes), inappetence, extreme thirst, ruffled feathers, droopiness with outstretched wings, sluggishness, ataxia The presence of abnormal, uncoordinated movements. , inability to stand, nasal discharge, watery or bloody diarrhea, and a dirty vent area.
 In actively laying females, a sharp drop in egg laying may occur.
 In sick ducks, head, neck, and body tremors may be observed if the individual is forced to move.
 In some cases, the first sign of disease may be sudden death.
-Deceased birds may have blood coming from their nares and blood-stained feathers around their vent.
+Deceased birds may have blood coming from their nares either of the pair of openings of the nose or nasal cavity and blood-stained feathers around their vent.
 Deceased males may have a prolapsed phallus.
 Signs of DVE in ducklings include dehydration, weight loss, bloody feathers around the vent, a blue color to the bill, and nasal and ocular discharge.
 Ducklings infected with a low virulent strain often develop secondary bacterial infections with Pasteurella multocida, Riemerella anatipestifer, or E. coli.

 Unfortunately, there is no treatment for DVE and birds showing clinical signs of disease often die.
 Birds who survive can become carriers and shed the virus intermittently.
-Prevention is key – in addition to following proper intake and quarantine procedures for new residents, avoiding situations where goose residents come into contact (directly or indirectly) with wild waterfowl can reduce their risk of being exposed to DVE.
+Prevention is key – in addition to following proper intake and quarantine The policy or space in which an individual is separately housed away from others as a preventative measure to protect other residents from potentially contagious health conditions, such as in the case of new residents or residents who may have been exposed to certain diseases. procedures for new residents, avoiding situations where goose residents come into contact (directly or indirectly) with wild waterfowl can reduce their risk of being exposed to DVE.
 There is a vaccine available to protect against DVE.
 We suggest talking to your veterinarian about the most appropriate vaccine protocols for your residents.
 In addition to being used as a preventative measure against DVE, the vaccine can also be used during an outbreak to limit disease spread.
 Contact your veterinarian immediately if you suspect DVE, and isolate individuals who are showing signs of disease.

 SOURCES: